reactive-firewall/multicast/README.md

 <details><summary>Other Methods</summary>

-There are many ways to install the module besides using `pip`, but unless you have a specific need, using `pip` is reccomended for most users.
+There are many ways to install the module besides using `pip`, but unless you have a specific need, using `pip` is recommended for most users.

 ### PEP-668 and externally-managed-environment installs